riku6460/SpigotProxy/README.md

 ## Other uses:
 - With the [nginx stream module](https://docs.nginx.com/nginx/admin-guide/load-balancer/tcp-udp-load-balancer/) with `proxy_protocol on`.
 - With [infrared](https://github.com/haveachin/infrared), a minecraft focused lightweight reverse proxy written in Go.
+- With [lazymc](https://github.com/timvisee/lazymc), a reverse proxy to put your Minecraft server to rest when idle.

 ## Note